-A piñata is usually shaped like a donkey or other animal and is traditionally made from a clay pot, paper mâché, color tissue.
-A piñata is filled with candy, small toys or fruit.
-Piñatas are sometimes shaped like a seven-pointed star, cartoon character or superhero.
+A piñata is usually shaped like a donkey or other animal and is traditionally made from a clay pot, paper mâché, and colored tissue.
+A piñata is filled with candy, small toys, or fruit.
+Piñatas are sometimes shaped like a seven-pointed star, cartoon character, or superhero.

 A DIY piñata lets you use your imagination to create a party favor to entertain all your guests.
 The piñata dispenses treats or gifts when the guest of honor breaks the paper mâché or cardboard decoration.
 Use a stick or small bat to break the piñata.